The Geographer, 1669

 The only “action” takes place behind the geographer’s brow.
 He is literally bathed in the light of recognition; Vermeer has concentrated the entire atmosphere in this one spot.
 Still leaning over his papers, compass in hand, the geographer lifts his gaze towards the light flooding in through the window; it is as if the perfect solution to his problem has just dawned on him.
 At the same time, the painting keeps the content of the geographer’s thoughts to itself.

-Please note: The painting is on view at the Louvre (Paris) from February 22 to May 22, 2017.
+Please note: The painting is on view at the National Gallery of Ireland (Dublin) from June 17 to September 17, 2017.